Fact Sheet - Access to a deceased person’s health information

 The GIPA Act

-To assist agencies to manage applications for personal information made under the GIPA Act, the Information Commissioner has published relevant guidelines, including:
+To assist agencies to manage applications for personal information made under the GIPA Act, the Information Commissioner has published guidelines, including:

 For more information